 The Commission may delegate its authority to the Executive Director to waive a regulatory requirement promulgated under M.G.L. c.
 94G, § 4 and M.G.L.
 94I, § 7.
 The Executive Director may determine the form and manner of the waiver process.
 There can be no waiver of statutory requirements.

-The Commission may waive applicability of one or more of the requirements imposed by 935 CMR 501.000 on the submission of written documentation and a finding that:
+The Commission may waive applicability of one or more of the requirements imposed by 935 CMR 501.000: Medical Use of Marijuana on the submission of written documentation and a finding that:

 Compliance would cause undue hardship to the requestor;